jeniyat/WNUT_2020_NER/Readme.md

 3) [test_data](./data/test_data/): 123 protocols  with 2813 sentences

 **We will release a new test set on August 31, 2020 for the offical evaluation.
-Please sign up [here](https://forms.gle/HtnNezLTgkuj4DyQ8) to receive the data in email.**
+Please sign up [here](https://forms.gle/HtnNezLTgkuj4DyQ8) to receive the data in email.
+We will use a [mailing list](https://groups.google.com/forum/#!forum/wnut2020-sharedtask) for annoucements and discussions.**

 ## Timeline